 I explain what aphorisms are in the introduction to the post just below this one on my “Post Index.”
 To see that post, click “My Previously-Posted Aphorisms” at the bottom of this one under “Related.”

-Each Friday, when I upload a new aphorism, I move the previous Friday’s to the end of the aphorisms in that other post.
-This will keep those aphorisms in chronological order, and at times they might even seem to grow out of the ones above.
+Each Sunday, when I upload a new aphorism, I move the previous Sunday’s to the end of the aphorisms in that other post.
+This will keep them in chronological order, and at times they might even seem to grow out of the ones above.

 At other times, however, I will simply be adding a thought that occurred to me during the week.
 And those thoughts might well repeat or even contradict previous thoughts.